 Pulwama: With the administration “backtracking” from its word with Pulwama residents to release the arrested youth and allow the installation of a ‘memorial’ plaque for slain militants, locals resumed shutdown today morning.

 A large number of shops in the town dealing in essential commodities like medicines, meat, food, ration items etc had opened in the morning.
-People from different areas thronged the Pulwama town and were seen buying essential goods for their homes.
+People from different areas thronged Pulwama town and were seen buying essential goods for their homes.
 Shopkeepers were seen cleaning their shops and organising their items in the shops.
-Street vendors and other hawkers were busy attending customers.
-However, the market closed completely as the news of administration “backtracking” from its word spread.
+Street vendors and other hawkers were busy attending to customers.
+However, the market closed completely as the news of the administration “backtracking” from its word spread.